 It has been around for centuries.
 While the popularity of cupping physiotherapy has significantly increased in the past recent years, it isn’t a new practice.
 The ancient Chinese, Egyptian, and Middle Eastern cultures used cupping.

-Cupping is an ancient form of alternative medicine that is performed by placing cups on the skin, in order to create suction.
+Cupping is an ancient form of alternative medicine that is performed by placing cups on the skin, to create suction.

 Today, it is used as a way to relieve pain, promote relaxation, enhance blood flow, and ease inflammation.

-What does a Edmonton cupping Therapy session look like?
+What does an Edmonton cupping Therapy session look like?